jump-dev/JuMP.jl/docs/src/containers.md

 Containers in macros
 --------------------

-The `generatecontainer` function encodes the logic for how containers are constructed in JuMP's macros.
+The `generate_container` function encodes the logic for how containers are constructed in JuMP's macros.
 ```@docs
-JuMP.generatecontainer
+JuMP.Containers.generate_container
 ```

 In the [`@variable`](@ref) (resp. [`@constraint`](@ref)) macro, containers of